 Baby Gouda, a lovely restaurant on the main drag in La Barra is typical of trendy restaurants in Punta, including the fact that it’s only open for three months of the year.
 The ‘boutique-gourmet’ food they serve up provides a charming respite from the abundant steakhouses in the area.
 Here you’ll dine on Mediterranean fusion cuisine under Moroccan lamps while lounging on velvet couches near the beach.
 If you’re more interested in the atmosphere than calories, you can skip the food and go there earlier in the day for their 2×1 happy hour and a superb cheese platter.
 For the full effect, you can even huff on a hookah or catch a flamenco show.

 In Punta del Este expect New York City prices.
-No where else in the developing country of Uruguay will you pay US $15 for a drink, as you will for a delicious Pisco Sour at Sipan, one of Punta’s newest spots, a trendy Peruvian restaurant where it’s considered a sin to eat rice with your US$25 ceviche.
+No where else in the developing country of Uruguay will you pay US $15 for a drink, as you will for a delicious Pisco Sour at Sipan, one of Punta’s hippest spots, a trendy Peruvian restaurant where it’s considered a sin to eat rice with your US$25 ceviche.

 A Pisco Sour is similar to a whiskey sour but with a hint of key lime pie.
 It is a Peruvian cocktail (although the Chileans claim it as their own too) containing pisco liquor, lemon juice, egg whites, simple syrup and a splash of bitters.
 If you want to take a pass on the pisco, Sipan offers eight excellent handcrafted beers and a nice selection of Uruguayan Wines – something you won’t find at the restaurant’s original Buenos Aires’ location.

 To escape the bustle of downtown Punta take a trip to the little pueblo of José Ignacio, 40 kilometers north of the city center.
 Not to be missed here is the beautiful and delectable seaside restaurant, Parador La Huella, where you can eat perfectly–grilled seafood right on the beach while the setting-sun silhouettes the celebrated Jose Ignacio lighthouse, for which the little beach town is named.
+While there, you can take a Sunset Wine & Cheese Tour.

 The flight to Punta del Este from Buenos Aires, Jorge Newberry airport is 45 minutes and cost about US $350.
 A cheaper route is to take the BuqueBus, which includes a 2-hour ferry ride to Montevideo or Colonia and then a 3-hour bus ride to Punta del Este, for a total cost of about US$150.
 Be sure to hit up an ATM before arriving in Punta, as the one or two in the city often run out of cash.